Keio University

 I'm not in a position to give a grand message, but if I had to say something, it would be that trying various things will be a plus for you.

 I also received the chance to experience the WBC as a member of the Samurai Japan staff this time.
-Before starting the job, I had endless anxiety and worry, but ultimately, I decided to do the best I could because it was a chance I was given.
+Before starting the job, I had endless anxiety and worry, but ultimately, I decided to do the best I could because it was an opportunity I was given.
 Looking back after it finished, there were naturally failures, but I feel that I was given a truly wonderful experience.

 (Recorded online on August 4, 2023)